illinois-cs241/illinois-cs241.github.io/_docs/teaching_threads.md

 wikibook:
   - "Pthreads, Part 1: Introduction"
   - "Pthreads, Part 2: Usage in Practice"
-  - "Pthreads, Part 3: Parallel Problems"
+  - "Pthreads, Part 3: Parallel Problems (Bonus)"
   - "Synchronization, Part 1: Mutex Locks"
 ---
 ## reduce()

-In functional programming, there is a concept of `reduce()` https://en.wikipedia.org/wiki/Fold_(higher-order_function).
-Reduce takes three parameters which are a list, a function, and a base case.
+In functional programming, there is an operation called [`reduce`](https://en.wikipedia.org/wiki/Fold_(higher-order_function\)). `reduce` takes three parameters: an input list, a function to apply to the elements of that list, and an initial value (or base case).
 The function takes two inputs and returns a value.
-The list is the input list that you wish to transform.
-The function is applied first to the base case and the first element, and from then on, the function is repeatedly applied to the cumulative result and the next element. `reduce()` then returns the "reduced" value of the entire list.
-Depending on which direction this is applied, this is sometimes called left-fold or right-fold but the functions given in the problem are associative, so it does not matter.
+It is first applied to the base case and the first element, and from then on, the function is repeatedly applied to the cumulative result and the next element. `reduce` then returns the "reduced" value of the entire list.
+Depending on which direction this is applied, this is sometimes called a _left-fold_ or _right-fold_.
+In this problem, the functions are associative, so it does not matter.

-So, a concrete example is if we have the input list `[1,2,3]`, and we have a callback function `int add(int elem1, int elem2)` which takes two numbers and returns the sum, and a base case of 0.
-If we call reduce, the resulting value would be add(add(add(0,1),2),3) = 6.
+Here's a concrete example.
+Say we have the input list `[1,2,3]`, a callback function `int add(int elem1, int elem2)` which takes two numbers and returns their sum, and a base case of 0.
+If we call `reduce`, the resulting value would be `add(add(add(0,1),2),3) = 6`.

-In C code it looks something like this (you can find this in `reduce.c`):
+In C code, it looks something like this (you can find this in `reduce.c`):

 ```
 int reduce(int *list, size_t length, reducer reduce_func,